jobovy/galpy/doc/source/index.rst

      Employs ``galpy.orbit`` integration in ``MWPotential2014`` to predict the future paths of 11 classical Milky-Way satellites to investigate whether they remain in a disk configuration.
 #. *The devil is in the tails: the role of globular cluster mass evolution on stream properties*, Eduardo Balbinot & Mark Gieles (2017), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, submitted (`arXiv/1702.02543 <http://arxiv.org/abs/1702.02543>`_):
      Uses ``galpy.orbit`` integration in ``MWPotential2014`` of globular clusters in the Milky-Way halo.
 These integrations are used to investigate the clusters'  mass loss due to tidal stripping, taking the effects of collisional dynamics in the cluster into account, and to evaluate the visibility of their (potential) tidal tails.
+#. *Absolute Ages and Distances of 22 GCs using Monte Carlo Main-Sequence Fitting*, Erin M. O'Malley, Christina Gilligan, & Brian Chaboyer (2017), *Astrophys.
+J.*, in press (`arXiv/1703.01915 <http://arxiv.org/abs/1703.01915>`_):
+     Employs ``galpy.orbit`` integration in ``MWPotential2014`` of globular clusters in the Milky Way, to study their orbits and classify them as disk or halo clusters.

 Indices and tables